storyfeet/dugi_bialan/content/works/this_n_that.md

 # Sorry, not this one either. why don't you have another go.

-"mi biagela egin" wei dugi. deso dan vemi va-wei lugin mudei won.
+"mi biagela egin" wei dugi. deso dan vemi va-wei dei lugin won.

 # Another go??
 Surely not, I can't get it wrong now.

-"mudei won ???" mi va-wei gein egi. "lon memuso" mi dugi.
+"dei lugin won ???" mi va-wei gein egi. "lon memuso" mi dugi.

 # but he showed me again this was still "this" card.